Humboldt County, California: Cannabis

 On May 26, 2020, deputies with the Humboldt County Sheriff's Office Marijuana Enforcement Team (MET) served one search warrant to investigate illegal cannabis cultivation in the Weitchpec area.
 Approximately 18,690 growing cannabis plants and 818 lb of cannabis bud were destroyed.

 As part of the Emerald Triangle, Humboldt County is known for its cultivation of cannabis, estimated to be worth billions of dollars.
 Proposition 215 allows patients and caregivers who are given a doctor's recommendation to legally (State level only) grow up to 99 plants in Humboldt County.
 However, in the years before Prop 215 (early 1970s – late 1980s), Humboldt County saw a large migration of the Bay Area counter-culture to the region.
 Many came looking to purchase cheap land, and ended up growing marijuana to pay for their land.
 Especially around Garberville and Redway, the rural culture and hippie scene eventually collaborated to create a rural hippie community in which marijuana became the center of the economy and the culture.
 Many people prospered by producing marijuana for California and other states because of its reputation for quality.
 A Redway radio station, KMUD, in the past has issued warnings and alerts to the region with information on whereabouts of law enforcement on their way to raid marijuana gardens.

 The Campaign Against Marijuana Planting is the multi-agency law enforcement task force managed by the California Department of Justice, formed with the prime purpose of eradicating illegal cannabis production in California.
 The operations began in the late 1970s, named the Northern California Sinsemilla Strike Force in 1979, but the name CAMP became used after its official establishment in 1983.
 While the influence of CAMP in Humboldt County has waned with decriminalization of marijuana, there is a renewed interest at the state level regarding valid growing permits and environmental concerns.
 As a result, CAMP is today still used as a policing body, in accordance with the DEA.
 Yearly CAMP reports, published by the California Department of Justice, Bureau of Narcotic Enforcement (BNE) are available online through Cal Poly Humboldt's Special Collections.
 Starting in 1983, the annual reports detail the organizational structure and names of individual participants, a summary of the season's activities, tactics, and mention of special successes, trends and hazards.

 County officials and the industry have encountered challenges in the transition from an illegal, underground economy to legal recreational cannabis sales that began in California in 2018.

 As of 2023, the county has the largest cannabis farming industry in the Emerald Triangle.
-While the largest legal pot farm in the county was 8 acres, a 2021 survey found the median pot farm sito be as 0.09 ha.
+While the largest legal pot farm in the county was 8 acres, a 2021 survey found the median pot farm site was 0.09 ha.

 Lead poisoning (2017–2018)

 Humboldt County children are at greater risk of dangerously elevated blood lead levels than Flint, Michigan's – and almost double that of any other California county measured.
-The cases are concentrated in Eureka's Old Town and downtown areas.
+The cases are concentrated in Eureka's Old Town and downtown areas and are largely due to old paint found in Victorian buildings.